| February 20, 2026 |

 There is limited funding available to fund a set number of projects in each funding formats.

-In-person and Virtual Fairs, supported by MSAA and OACAO will provide a great public education forum to reintroduce and reconnect seniors to their Senior Active Living Centre, restoring them as vibrant community hubs.
-The fairs will showcase programs and service delivery models that the centres have planned to strengthen their communities.
+In-person and Virtual Fairs, supported by MSAA and OACAO provide a great public education forum to connect seniors to their Seniors Active Living Centre, acting as vibrant community hubs.
+The Fairs showcase programs and service delivery models that the centres have planned to strengthen their communities.
 It is an opportunity to reconnect seniors to SALCs and get them excited about the next chapter in this journey.
-In-person Fairs will include a Trade Show as an educational component, highlighting local community services to support seniors as well as the government programs available to them.
+In-person Fairs include a Trade Show as an educational component, highlighting local community services to support seniors as well as the government programs available to them.

 1. Continue to live at home and in communities